Back Main Menu Next

 Above and below: the lower end of Coy Pond Gardens underwater

-It's rainfall events such as this that combine with a rising water table to give the almost permanently boggy ground in the lower reaches of Coy Pond Gardens.
+It's rainfall events such as these that combine with a rising water table to give the almost permanently boggy ground in the lower reaches of Coy Pond Gardens.

 Bourne Pools (below) bursting at the seams